Jeffrey-Sardina/twig-idgl/README.md

     - requirements.txt -- remove torch install command, as a newer version is needed to support more modern GPUs and is installed separately.
 This version should now support RTX 30XX, and is verified to run on the RTX 3080-TI.
 - **NAS-module/** -- code for implementing NAS and hyperparameter optimisation, currently running on TPE from https://github.com/jaberg/hyperopt/tree/master
 - **twig-module/** -- code for TWIG commands and Twig container setup.
 Twig is invoked via twig.py, which by default reads from a configuration file named TwigJob for determining what jobs and workflows to run.
-- **mongo-module/** -- code for MongoDb commands and Mongo container setup.

 (files)
 - **docker-compose.yml** -- a Docker compose file that governs container creation for this module.
 The GNN is run only in a container, not on the base OS, to make this as reproducible and simple as possible.